Cyril-Meyer/DeepSCEM/README.md

 * data
   * need to set number of labels in the dataset file attribute
     * added, but not checked yet
+* pred
+  * use infer without pad when it's possible
+  * use "virtual" dataset when image is a copy in prediction
 * UI
   * Check if `GenericWorker` create major performance issue
 * Current code is prone to user input error